2011 University of Cambridge Chancellor election: Electorate and voting

-Procedure
+In the event of a contested election, a ballot must take place over two days, between 21 and 28 days of full term after the close of nominations.
+Since the date of the close of nominations (17 June 2011) fell on the last full day of Easter Term, this meant that an election could not be held until a month after the end of the summer vacation, in October 2011.

+On 18 June, the university authorities set the polling days for Friday 14 October and Saturday 15 October 2011.
+Votes were cast in person at the Senate House in Cambridge between 10 am and 8 pm on each day.

+Candidates and campaign

 In December 2010, aware that Prince Philip intended to retire at the end of that academic year, the university convened a Nomination Board, composed of the University Council, plus sixteen members appointed by the University Senate.
-On 20 May 2011, the Nomination Board put forward Lord Sainsbury as their candidate.
+On 20 May 2011, the Nomination Board put forward Sainsbury as their candidate.
 As per statutory procedure, if nobody had challenged him, he would then have been deemed elected unopposed on 1 July 2011, without the need for a ballot.
-No election has been opposed since 1950, where one candidate withdrew before the poll; the last election actively contested at a poll was in 1847.

-The announcement on 27 May 2011 by Abdul Arain that he would be standing against Lord Sainsbury triggered the first contested election for the Chancellorship in sixty-one years.

-In the event of a contested election, a ballot must take place over two days, between 21 and 28 days of full term after the close of nominations.
-Since the date of the close of nominations - 17 June 2011 - fell on the last full day of Easter Term, this meant that an election could not be held until a month after the end of the summer vacation, in October 2011.

-The campaign

-The election came as a surprise to some, as it had generally been assumed that Lord Sainsbury's candidature would be unopposed, and an initial press announcement from the university seemed to confirm that preparations were underway to install Sainsbury unopposed.

 On 27 May, local grocery-owner Abdul Arain announced that he was standing against Sainsbury, in opposition to an application to build a Sainsbury's Local in Cambridge's Mill Road district, which he claimed would harm the character of the area.
 He argued that, "once again, the university is called upon to be the vanguard of local communities", later adding, "Cambridge should be an institution that nurtures the community as well as world-renowned educational values", and that, "I'm standing for the whole Cambridge community."
 Speaking to The Grocer, Arain commented, "I’m not against Lord Sainsbury personally but the university should defend the local community.
 Cambridge is becoming a clone town."
 He also compared his "outsider" status to that of Barack Obama.
 Despite Arain's early declaration to stand, it took him a while to accumulate the 50 nominations necessary, stating on 3 June that he had 40 signatures, and expected to have another 10 by the close of nominations.
 On 6 June, he confirmed that he now had 50 nominators.

+Prior to Arain's campaign announcement, it was generally assumed that Lord Sainsbury's candidature would be unopposed, and an initial press announcement from the university seemed to confirm that preparations were underway to install Sainsbury unopposed.
+No election has been opposed since 1950, where one candidate withdrew before the poll; the last election actively contested at a poll was in 1847.